microsoft/qlib/docs/advanced/task_management.rst

 Task Collecting
 ===============
+Before collecting model training results, you need to use the ``qlib.init`` to specify the path of mlruns.

 To collect the results of ``task`` after training, ``Qlib`` provides `Collector <../reference/api.html#Collector>`_, `Group <../reference/api.html#Group>`_ and `Ensemble <../reference/api.html#Ensemble>`_ to collect the results in a readable, expandable and loosely-coupled way.

 `Collector <../reference/api.html#Collector>`_ can collect objects from everywhere and process them such as merging, grouping, averaging and so on.
 It has 2 step action including ``collect`` (collect anything in a dict) and ``process_collect`` (process collected dict).